 The Parent-Infant Research Institute (PIRI) was incorporated in March 2001 with its own Board, whose role is to help set the objective and facilitate the achievements of PIRI by providing experience and knowledge to assist in PIRI’s development, to act as a guiding body and strategic directions assist with fundraising and to improve community awareness and networking.
 Prof Jeannette Milgrom is the Executive Director and founder of PIRI.
-The Board is chaired by Ms Barbara Wellesley AM, and Prof Jeannette Milgrom AM is the Exceutive Director.
-Its members include Ms Sarah Jones (Treasurer), Ms. Barbara Wellesley AM, Ms. Jennifer Ericksen, Ms. Leonie Young, Mr. Brad Ward and Prof. Lyn Littlefield.
-Located at Austin Health, Medical Director supports the Board as the hospital nominee
+The Board is chaired by Prof. Helen Skouteris, and Prof. Jeannette Milgrom AM is the Exceutive Director.
+Its members include Ms. Sarah Jones (Treasurer), Ms. Barbara Wellesley AM, Ms. Jennifer Ericksen, Ms. Leonie Young, Mr. Brad Ward and Prof. Lyn Littlefield.
+Located at Austin Health, Medical Director supports the Board as the hospital nominee.

 PIRI Board Members